 The Overfields had four children -- Harry W. Overfield and Walter M. Overfield, and two others who died young.

-Circa 1893, when their son was born, they lived in Ohio.
+Circa 1893, when their son was born, they lived in Bellaire, Belmont County, OH.
 Details of what took them to Ohio are not known.

 By 1900, John and Berdie had migrated back to their home state, residing in Grafton, Taylor County, WV, as per the federal census.
 In 1900, John was employed as a brakeman on the railroad.
 John's unmarried, 33-year-old sister Lilly Overfield resided in their home.
 That year, the Overfields' neighbors included their cousins David A. Fawcett and William Henry Harrison Fawcett, who operated a local dry goods mercantile store.

 In time, they settled for good in Morgantown, Monongalia County, WV.
 Their home was on Front Street.